 - Start by expressing your concern.

-- Ask your student what they have had to do as part of joining the group.
+- Ask what they have had to do as part of joining the group.
 If they describe experiencing behaviors that sound like hazing, underscore that hazing is not ok and that they don’t have to go along with it.